Charles Maley: Early life

 Maley was born in Greenough, Western Australia, to Elizabeth (née Waldeck) and John Stephen Maley.
+His sister was the wholemeal enthusiast and Temperance campaigner Mary Martha Farrelly.

 He was named after Charles Crowther, a local MP and friend of his father.
 Maley was sent to school in Fremantle, and then returned to Greenough to manage his father's farm.
 During the gold rush, he moved to Lawlers (a remote mining town), where at various times he owned a hotel, managed a brewery, and served a term on the local road board.

 In 1907, Maley and his brothers took up land at Three Springs, which had only just been opened to settlement.
 He moved there permanently in 1911, and subsequently bought out his brothers' shares in the property.
 Maley served several terms on the Upper Irwin Road Board (known as the Mingenew Road Board from 1919), and was also involved in the establishment of the North Midlands Football Association, donating a cup for its inaugural season in 1921.